Miguel Santos (footballer): Astra Giurgiu

 On 15 August 2018, Santos signed a four-year contract with Romanian Liga I club Astra Giurgiu.
 Manager Marius Măldărășanu expected him to compete with Bulgarian goalkeeper Plamen Iliev for a first-team place.
-However he remained only a back-up to David Lazar and was restricted to four appearances at the Stadionul Marin Anastasovici in the 2018–19 season, and was an unused substitute in the Cupa României final defeat to Viitorul Constanța at the Ilie Oană Stadium.
+However, he remained only a back-up to David Lazar and was restricted to four appearances at the Stadionul Marin Anastasovici in the 2018–19 season, and was an unused substitute in the Cupa României final defeat to Viitorul Constanța at the Ilie Oană Stadium.
 On 19 August 2019, he joined Liga I rivals Academica Clinceni on loan for the rest of the 2019–20 season.

 Roda JC Kerkrade

 On 5 October 2020, he returned to the Netherlands and signed with Eerste Divisie club Roda JC Kerkrade.
 He featured nine times in the 2020–21 campaign as Groningen loanee Jan Hoekstra was preferred in goal.

 Return to Portugal

 On 30 July 2021, he returned to Portugal and signed with Mafra.
 Manager Ricardo Sousa selected him for 23 of Mafra's 34 league games, with Brazilian Renan playing the other 11.
 On 21 July 2022, he signed with league rivals Trofense, where manager Jorge Casquilha was looking for him to provide competition for Tiago Silva.
+On 7 November, he scored a bizarre own goal after Benfica B goalkeeper Samuel Soares hit the crossbar with a kick from his own half and the ball rebounded into Santos and over the goal line.
+He played 17 games in the 2022–23 campaign as Trofense were relegated into Liga 3.